ericmotleybytes/auxilium/doc/include/auxalias-description.md

 The auxalias script only defines aliases for auxilium sourcable scripts.
 The auxilium executable programs, such as auxwhere, auxchecktap, and auxguid do not need aliases.

+auxalias is part of the auxilium installation package.